TheSaturdayThing/shapeoko_arduino/electronics/shields/limit switches/README.md

+**Note: X-Carve build instructions have the limit switches wired as 'NO" (Normally Open).**

+**Since the Arduino pins have internal pullups, they will have a '1' input until a switch is hit and the pin is grounded to '0'.**

 Optoisolator built on an Adafruit Proto Shield

 References: